omniV1/CST-321/src/Assignments/Topic2/mutex_sema/readme.md

 # Detailed Description of the Scenario
 In our simplified scenario, a group of neighborhood kids runs a lemonade stand.
 To ensure the smooth operation of their stand, they face two main challenges:

-1. Shared Refrigerator Access: Only one kid can use the refrigerator at any given time to either restock lemonade pitchers or get more lemons.
+1. **Shared Refrigerator Access**: Only one kid can use the refrigerator at any given time to either restock lemonade pitchers or get more lemons.
 This situation requires a mechanism to prevent multiple kids from trying to access the refrigerator simultaneously, leading to chaos or accidents.

-2. Limited Serving Cups: The lemonade stand has a limited number of cups available for serving customers.
+2. **Limited Serving Cups**: The lemonade stand has a limited number of cups available for serving customers.
 To manage this limitation and serve customers efficiently, the kids need a system that allows only a certain number of them to serve lemonade at the same time.

 # Justification for the Use of Mutexes and Semaphores

-- Mutex for Refrigerator Access: A mutex is ideal for managing access to the refrigerator.
+- **Mutex for Refrigerator Access**: A mutex is ideal for managing access to the refrigerator.
 It ensures that when one kid is using the refrigerator, others must wait their turn, thereby preventing interference and accidents.

-- Counting Semaphore for Serving Cups: A counting semaphore perfectly fits the scenario of limiting the number of kids serving lemonade concurrently.
+- **Counting Semaphore for Serving Cups**: A counting semaphore perfectly fits the scenario of limiting the number of kids serving lemonade concurrently.
 It starts with a count equal to the number of available cups.
 Each kid serving lemonade decrements this count, and when there are no cups left, other kids must wait until a cup becomes available again.

 | Synchronization Mechanism | Pros   | Cons   |
 |------------|--------------|------------------|